gabrielbr955/TotalStock/README.md

 3. **Add Items**: Managers can add items through the 'Create Item' page.

 4. **Manage Users**: Assign roles to users through the 'Manage Users' page.
-Check the 'Is Manager' or 'Is Staff' checkboxes as needed.
+Check the 'Manager' or 'Staff' groups as needed.

 5. **Search and Manage Stock**: Use the 'Search Item' functionality to find items in stock, adjust quantities, and manage stock entries and issuance.